Safety Razor vs Cartridge Razor – Which Is Best For You?

 Cartridge Razor – Let’s go with a Mach3, as three-bladed cartridges are pretty much the standard now, but keep in mind others cost a lot more than a Mach3.
 The initial handle with 2 blades costs $10, and a pack of 15 refills costs about $22.

-We can see that the initial costs of getting started with a safety razor are more for the first 12 months, and then it costs more annually for refilling cartridges.
+We can see that the initial costs of getting started with a safety razor are higher for the first 12 months, and then it costs more annually to refill cartridges.

-Now, there are many variables here, including cheaper or more expensive blades and safety razors and using replacing cartridges more or less often.
-Some people will use a cartridge for a month or more which reduces costs, and some will go through them quicker.
+Now, there are many variables here, including cheaper or more expensive blades and safety razors and replacing cartridges more or less often.
+Some guys will use a cartridge for a month or more which reduces costs, and some will go through them quicker.

 On the other hand, you can get pulled into buying the next Gillette or other cartridge razor and end up spending much more on the initial handle purchase and expensive refills.